Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

-This is going to seem like switching topics, but I want to consider 3D printing for a second.
-Besides being a buzzword, part of me feels like there is a lot of hype around 3D printing due to the lack of logistical / implementation complexity that "classic" factories suffer from.
+Take, for example, 3D printing.
+Arguably, the hype around 3D printing is due in part to the lack of logistical / implementation complexity from which "classic" factories suffer from.
 A 3D printer is one machine that potentially replaces a workshop full of much more expensive machines.
 They can make nearly endless objects and shapes with one simple extrusion tool.
 In essence they combine the numerous intermediate steps required in a "classic" factory and replace them with one big printing step.
 It makes the barrier between design and physical product much lower, something immediately recognizable by many people.
 Of course current generation 3D printing comes with a million downsides which are out of this document's scope.
-But still, they show off many of the weak spots of a "classic" factory in a very effective manner.
+But still, capitalize on the weak spots of a "classic" factory in a very effective manner.

 We all know that people want the things factories produce as soon as possible.
 Whoever designed and sells the product is losing an astronomical amount of money every second that factory isn't producing.
 There is ferocious demand, high pressure and stiff competition that all converge upon factories.
 Set up time, maintenance, failures and downtime of any kind cost millions.
 Add to the mix that while they are ideally static, factories are always undergoing some kind of change.
 A new line is being built, an old line is being deprecated, a machine reached the end of it's service lifetime, a supplier changed or went out of business, etc.

 The result of all this is what I call the "plight of conservatism".
 Given that a factory is represented by a series of black boxes, any time a change needs to occur usually only the most minimal set of black boxes that absolutely have to change will ever change to meet new criteria and deadlines.
 In other words, hyper conservatism.
-The people responsible for making decisions don't have the time to educate themselves enough to take advantage of new time saving technology.
+The people responsible for making decisions don't have the time to educate themselves enough to take advantage of new time-saving technology.
 The kind of thing to enable them to think strategically.
-Even if they did know about all the latest and greatest technology to help them, they are incredibly risk averse.
+Even if they did know about all the latest and greatest technology, they are incredibly risk averse.
 And can you blame them?
-As I said the stakes are incredibly high and even minor risks are avoided like the plague unless they are absolutely necessary.
+The stakes are incredibly high and even minor risks are avoided like the plague unless they are absolutely necessary.
 So they keep their heads in the sand and stick with what works regardless of the long term consequences.

 <div class="media-container">